why-low-blood-sugar-level-is-dangerous?

 Factors that cause low blood sugar levels in people with diabetes :

 • Excessive exercise – Exercise is essential for a diabetic person to maintain blood glucose levels.
-Exercising more than normal or exercising without proper food intake or exercising by skipping/delay in taking meals can lead to a decrease in blood sugar levels.
+Exercising more than normal or exercising without proper food intake or exercising by skipping/delaying meals can lead to a decrease in blood sugar levels.

-• Alcohol consumption – Too much alcohol intake can block the liver to pass out stored glucose into the bloodstream causing hypoglycemia.
+• Alcohol consumption – Too much alcohol intake can block the liver from passing out stored glucose into the bloodstream causing hypoglycemia.

 • More insulin than required – When insulin taken is more than required and not enough food is provided to the body or physical exertion more than needed is done, it can cause low blood sugar levels.